synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Disconnect a physical device from the machine with a task running without faulting.
 - [ ] Ignore chassis.
 - [ ] See devices connected to chassis.
-- [ ] Run the driver without the Daqmx and Syscfg libraries installed on the machine.
+- [ ] Run the driver without the NI-DAQmx and SysCfg libraries installed.
 - [ ] Get feedback when trying to create an NI task on a machine that doesn't have the required libraries installed.
 - **Pass in an invalid device configuration and receive meaningful feedback:**
-  - [ ] Invalid ports
+  - [ ] Invalid ports.
-  - [ ] Invalid task type for devices (e.g. analog read on a analog output device)
+  - [ ] Invalid task type for devices (e.g. analog read on a analog output device).
-  - [ ] Out of range values
+  - [ ] Out-of-range values.
-  - [ ] Multiple tasks using the same channel
+  - [ ] Multiple tasks using the same channel.
-- [ ] Shut down the driver with an embedded driver without receiving an error from the driver routine
+- [ ] Shut down the driver with an embedded driver without receiving an error from the driver routine.
-- [ ] Run multiple types of tasks on a single device
+- [ ] Run multiple types of tasks on a single device.
-- [ ] Run multiple tasks across multiple devices simultaneously
+- [ ] Run multiple tasks across multiple devices simultaneously.
 - **Reliably stream data at the following sample rates**:
   - [ ] 1 Hz
   - [ ] 10 Hz